Code structure, architecture

 What matters in the end is how comfortable the structure is for you and your colleagues, how easy it is to understand and how easy it is to scale.

 Be consistent.
 And ideally, describe your code structure in the projects README file.
 So anybody else can easily jump into the project and get familiarized.

 Monorepos are a nice way to share code between frontend and backend.
 Since the STRV backend uses mostly Node.js, we can share a lot of important information—like validation rules, business logic and so on.
-This leads to better scalability and a more robust solution, with a decreased amount of bugs.
+At the same time, monorepos bring additional complexity and there might be some compromises needed to allow reusability.

 Whether you choose a Monorepo or a Multirepo architecture for your project (or organization), you’ll have to deal with trade-offs in both approaches.

 Multirepos will bring challenges related to coordination: managing dependencies, doing large-scale refactors, releasing multiple artifacts at once, etc. Monorepos will solve most of these problems, but come with greater complexity when it comes to tooling and managing the scalability of the repository.